Cannabis for Dogs is Becoming a Mainstream Reality

 Some symptoms of THC toxicity in your dog include: drooling, vomiting, tremors, seizures, hyperactivity, stupor, and disorientation.
 A study from 2004 shows these signs as the major cues to call the vet.

 The studies that have delved into cannabis for pets have focused mainly on harm.
 For instance, this 2013 study found that cannabis edibles for dogs are highly toxic.
-But once more, dose needs to be kept in mind.
+But once more, we must keep dose in mind.
 A 1988 study found that CBD for dogs was ineffective, but did so on fasted stomachs and provided the dose in pill form.
 The Cornell study has found opposite results.

 A vet in Oakland, Dr Gary Richter, believes that THC can help pets.
-In fact, he’s seen it with his own dog, Leo, who suffers seizures.
+In fact, sees it firsthand with his own dog, Leo, who suffers seizures.
 Leo was the victim of a dog attack and subsequent brain damage, which caused his seizures.
-Dr Richter noticed that with a low-dose THC cannabis concoction administered daily, Leo went from numerous seizures every week to suffering just one or two a month.
+Dr Richter administered a low-dose THC cannabis concoction daily.
+Leo went from numerous seizures every week to suffering just one or two a month.

 The lesson from this?
 The science is still unclear.
-So if you’re going to venture into unknown territory, make sure to speak to your vet, take it slow, watch your best little buddy for cues on feeling better.
+So if you’re going to venture into unknown territory, make sure to speak to your vet.
+Then, take it slow, and watch your best little buddy for cues on feeling better.